(Hinweis: Eine deutsche

 can consist of up to thousands of galaxies.
 A spellbinding observational

-finding is that spiral galaxies that are falling into a galaxy cluster
+finding is that spiral galaxies that are falling into galaxy clusters

-(due to its gravitational pull) from the surrounding field can dramatically
+from the surrounding field can dramatically change their morphology,

 (credits: NASA, ESA, Hubble Heritage, John Kormendy).